bjoernfi/hashbench-intellij/README.md

 IntelliJ plugin for benchmarking various SHA-256 implementations.

 > [!NOTE]
-> This repository contains supplementary material to the following paper:
+> This repository contains supplementary material of the following paper:
 > ...

 ## Setup